Support with work

 Scottish Living Wage employers

-The Scottish Living Wage is £10.90 per hour (18 and over).
-It's higher than the National Living Wage and voluntary paid by some employers.
+The Scottish Living Wage is £13.45 per hour for people aged 18 and over.
+It's higher than the National Living Wage and voluntarily paid by some employers.

 Check employers who pay the Scottish Living Wage